Jmeyer1292/gl_depth_sim/README.md

 ## Laser Scanner Example
 ![Stanford Dragon](docs/laser.gif)
-This library allows modeling a laser scanner and outputting scan data including a pointcloud of the scanner data and the distances to points in the pointcloud.
+This library allows modeling of a laser scanner and outputting scan data, including a pointcloud of the scanner data and the distances to points in the pointcloud.
 The SimLaserScanner class takes three input parameters all stored in the LaserScannerProperties struct.
 These are the clipping distances (near and far) and the angular resolution.
 The field of view is fixed at 120 degrees, meaning three rotations are required for a 360 degree scan.
-The height is also fixed at 3 rather than 1 to prevent runtime errors.
-Only the middle row is used for analysis, like a real laser scanner which is one-dimensional.
+The height is fixed at 1 to represent a real laser which is one-dimensional.
 All the other properties of the a laser scanner can be derived from these values.
 This library includes the SimLaserScanner class, as well as an example node which demonstrates its use on the Stanford Dragon.

 The example node shows the Stanford Dragon seen by a laser scanner looking down at the dragon and scanning the pointcloud.
 Rviz is used to display the clouds.
 This was taken directly from the ros example in the src/ directory.